Wisdom Tooth Extractions Allen

 No!
 While not common, sometimes the wisdom teeth come in and don’t cause any problems.
 When this is the case, we leave them alone.
 There are millions of people walking around with all of their wisdom teeth right now.
 During your checkups, we’ll keep an eye on your wisdom teeth so we can identify any complications as they occur.
 If none ever develop, you won’t need them extracted.

-Will I get all 4 of my wisdom teeth out at once?
+Will I get all four of my wisdom teeth out at once?

 Not necessarily.
 There are situations where it’s best for a patient to not have all of their wisdom teeth removed during the same procedure.
 This may depend on how they respond to anesthetic (some patients don’t go numb like others, so there wouldn’t be time to take out all 4) and whether all of the wisdom teeth are actually causing problems.
 Also, it might be best to wait a little bit and let some of the wisdom teeth start to come in before removing them because they will be in a better position that allows for a more conservative procedure.